 And that my friends, is the world of Swissmas… the fondue-scented and hopelessly elegant iteration of Christmas I never knew I needed.

-I have to be honest, after spending two Christmases in Germany, I thought that I had seen it all on the magical market front.
+I have to be honest, after exploring dozens of Christmas markets in Europe, and making it my mission to find Germany’s best Christmas markets, I thought that I had seen it all on the magical market front.